widberg/sinker/docs/source/sinkerscript.rst

 Sinker Script
 =============

 Sinker Script can be written out-of-line in a separate file with the ``.skr`` extension.
-It can also be written inline alongside source code in the same file where lines to be evaluated as Sinker Script begin with ``//$``; the "$" is for the "S" in "Sinker", I'm too clever for my own good.
+It can also be written inline alongside source code in the same file where lines to be evaluated as Sinker Script begin with ``//$``.
 Only whitespace is allowed before this token on a line, not unlike the C preprocessor.
 Any file with an extension other than ``.skr`` is assumed to be a source code file.

 Language Elements
 -----------------